jaxon-php/jaxon-website/pages/03.docs/02.requests/05.upload/docs.en.md

 ]);
 ```

-If the class is registered with a directory or a namespace, the parameter is defined as follow.
+If the class is registered with a directory or a namespace, then the parameter is defined as follow.

 ```php
 $jaxon->registerClasses([